Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Discussion

 \section{Discussion}

-We develop a new pipeline for image deblurring called Ring Deconvolution Microscopy (RDM) which encompasses both an accurate and analytically-derived deblurring technique, ring deconvolution, and a fast alternative, Deep Ring Deconvolution (DeepRD).
+In summary, we developed a new pipeline for image deblurring in rotationally-symmetric systems, called Ring Deconvolution Microscopy (RDM).
+RDM encompasses both an accurate and analytically-derived deblurring technique, and its fast alternative, Deep Ring Deconvolution (DeepRD).
 Like standard deconvolution microscopy, our methods only require a single calibration image; however, they offer space-varying aberration correction.
-We back RDM with a new theory of imaging under rotational symmetry, which we call linear revolution-invariance (LRI), and an accurate implementation of the LRI forward model (ring convolution).
+We back RDM with a new theory of imaging under rotational symmetry, which we call linear revolution-invariance (LRI), and an implementation of the LRI forward model (ring convolution).
 For RDM calibration we also develop a procedure for fitting Seidel aberration coefficients from a single calibration image of randomly-placed point sources.
-Finally, we verify the accuracy of our RDM deblurring methods in both simulation and experimentally over 3 diverse microscopy modalities.
+In order to show generality of our ideas, we further derive, implement, and test an analogous method that exploits linear (instead of radial) symmetry, for applications in light-sheet microscopy.
+We verify the accuracy of our deblurring methods in both simulation and experimentally over four diverse microscopy modalities.

-Given our demonstration of its broad utility across different imaging modalities, we hope that RDM will ultimately replace deconvolution microscopy as standard practice in widespread applications from biology to astronomy.
-The notion of rotational symmetry is deeply embedded in the theory of optics, and as such, we find it a natural and acceptable modeling assumption that can enable significant improvements in basic image processing.
-We believe that RDM will find most use in systems that approach optical extremes such as miniature microscopes or ultra large FoV systems, but may also empower optical designers to simplify hardware knowing they have the ability to better correct for aberrations digitally.
+We hope that RDM will ultimately replace deconvolution microscopy as standard practice in widespread applications from biology to astronomy.
+We believe that RDM will find most use in systems that approach optical extremes such as miniature microscopes or large FoV systems, but may also empower optical designers to simplify hardware knowing they have the ability to better correct for aberrations digitally.
+RDM is well-suited to dynamic conditions in which the system or sample is changing, as long as the system calibration can be updated accordingly.
+For simpler cases that can be directly modeled, such as the time-varying deformation of an imaging fiber, it should be possible to update the initial calibrated PSFs with a theoretical model (~\cite{ploschner2015seeing, wen2023single}).

+We intend RDM to be a living, breathing tool with constant improvements to its speed and accuracy.
+Already we have seen a twenty-fold decrease in ring deconvolution's runtime in preliminary experiments by parallelizing it over multiple GPUs using the novel Chromatix optical framework~\cite{chromatix_2023}.
+Moreover, the constant improvement in deep learning architecture, including better conditional models~\cite{chauhan2024brief}, can also improve the performance of DeepRD in future.
+We plan to continually update our \href{https://github.com/apsk14/lri}{codebase} with these improvements.